gaelmoccand/Cpp_Weekly/rvalue/README.md

 ### 1. Definitions

  - an **Lvalue** denotes an object whose **resource cannot be reused**, which includes most objects that we can think of in code.
 Lvalues include expressions that designate objects directly by their names but not only.
  - an **Rvalue** denotes an object whose **resource can be reused**, that is to say a **disposable object**.
-This typically includes temporary objects as they can’t be manipulated at the place they are created and are soon to be destroyed.
+This typically includes temporary objects as they cannot be manipulated at the place they are created and are soon to be destroyed.
  - an **Lvalue** reference is a reference that binds to an **Lvalue**
  - an **Rvalue** reference is a reference that binds to an **Rvalue**
  - there can be **Lvalue const** reference binding to an **Rvalue** [1],[2]